cap-js/docs/about/index.md

 ## Jumpstart & Grow As You Go...
 ###### grow-as-you-go

-### Jumpstart Development
+### Jumpstarting Projects

 Following the principle of **convention over configuration**, there's no need to set up things upfront.
 CAP allows you to **jumpstart** projects within seconds and have a team starting development right away, using generic providers, on top of a lightweight in-memory database → see [*Getting Started in a Nutshell*](../get-started/in-a-nutshell).

-### Fast Turnarounds
+### Accelerated Inner Loops

-CAP also offers **mocks for many platform features**, which allow **fast dev-test-run cycles** with minimal development environment complexity — aka *Airplane Mode*.
-Similarly, CAP facilitates **integration scenarios** by importing an API from, for example, an SAP S/4HANA backend or from SAP Business Accelerator Hub and running mocks for this locally.
+CAP offers mocks for many platform features, which allow fast dev-test-run cycles with minimal development environment complexity — aka *Airplane Mode*.

+Similarly, CAP facilitates integration scenarios by importing an API from, for example, an SAP S/4HANA backend or from SAP Business Accelerator Hub and running mocks for this locally.

 ### Loose Coupling